Heathrow Airport: Bus and coach

-Many bus and coach services operate from the large Heathrow Central bus station, which serves Terminal 2 and Terminal 3.
+Many bus and coach services operate from Heathrow Central bus station, which serves Terminal 2 and Terminal 3.
 Services also operate from the bus stations located at Terminal 4 and Terminal 5.

 Inter-terminal transport

 Terminals 2 and 3 are within walking distance of each other.
-Transfers from Terminals 2 and 3 to Terminal 4 and 5 are provided by Elizabeth line and Heathrow Express trains and the London Underground Piccadilly line.
-Direct transfer between Terminals 4 and 5 is provided by London Buses routes 482 and 490.
+Transfers from Terminals 2 and 3 to Terminals 4 and 5 are provided by Elizabeth line and Heathrow Express trains and the London Underground Piccadilly line.
+Direct transfer between Terminals 4 and 5 is provided for free by route H30, introduced by Diamond Buses on 1 December 2022.

 Transit passengers remaining airside are provided with free dedicated transfer buses between terminals.
+These use dedicated airside tunnels (Heathrow Cargo Tunnel between Terminals 2/3 and 4, Heathrow Airside Road Tunnel between Terminals 2/3 and 5) to minimise disruption to aircraft operations.